Global Riemannian Acceleration in Hyperbolic and Spherical Spaces: Introduction

 However, the acceleration phenomenon, largely celebrated in the Euclidean space, is still not understood in Riemannian manifolds, although there has been some progress on this topic recently (cf. \hyperlink{sec:related_work}{Related work}).
 This poses the following question, which is the central subject of this paper:

-In this work, we provide an answer in the affirmative for functions defined on hyperbolic and spherical spaces, up to constants depending on the curvature and the initial distance to an optimum, and up to log factors.
-In particular, the main results of this work are the following.

-\paragraph{Main Results:} \begin{itemize} \item \textit{Full acceleration}.
-We design algorithms that provably achieve the same rates of convergence as AGD in the Euclidean space, up to constants and log factors.
-More precisely, we obtain the rates $\bigotilde{L/\sqrt{\epsilon}}$ and $\bigoast{\sqrt{L/\mu}\log(\mu/\epsilon)}$ when optimizing $L$-smooth functions that are, respectively, g-convex and $\mu$-strongly g-convex, defined on the hyperbolic space or a subset of the sphere.
-The notation $\bigotilde{\cdot}$ and $\bigoast{\cdot}$ omits $\log(L/\epsilon)$ and $\log(L/\mu)$ factors, respectively, and constants.
-Previous approaches only showed local results \cite{zhang2018towards} or obtained results with rates in between the ones obtainable by Riemannian Gradient Descent (RGD) and AGD \cite{ahn2020nesterov}.
+In this work, we provide an answer in the affirmative for functions defined on hyperbolic and spherical spaces, up to constants depending on the sectional curvature $\K$ and the initial distance to a minimizer $\RR$, and up to log factors.
+We summarize our main results in the following: \begin{itemize} \item \textit{Full acceleration}.
+We design algorithms that provably obtain an $\newtarget{def:accuracy_epsilon}{\epsilon}$ with the same rates of convergence as \AGD{} in the Euclidean space, up to constants and log factors, cf. \cref{table:comparisons:riemannian}.
+Previous accelerated approaches only showed local results \citep{zhang2018towards} or obtained results with rates in between the ones obtainable by Riemannian Gradient Descent (\newtarget{def:acronym_riemannian_gradient_descent}{\RGD{}}) and \AGD{} \citep{ahn2020nesterov}.
 Moreover, these previous works only apply to functions that are smooth and strongly g-convex and not to smooth functions that are only g-convex.
-As a proxy, we design an accelerated algorithm under a condition between convexity and \textit{quasar-convexity} in the constrained setting, which may be of independent interest.
+As a proxy, we design an accelerated algorithm under a condition between convexity and \textit{quasar-convexity} in the constrained setting, of independent interest.

 \item \textit{Reductions}.
-We present two reductions for any Riemannian manifold of bounded sectional curvature.
-Given an optimization method for smooth and g-convex functions they provide a method for optimizing smooth and strongly g-convex functions, and vice versa. \end{itemize}
+We present reductions for any Riemannian manifold of bounded sectional curvature.
+Given an optimization method for smooth and g-convex functions they provide a method for optimizing smooth and strongly g-convex functions, and vice versa.
+We also reduce global optimization to sequential optimization in constant-diameter Riemannian balls. \end{itemize}